knizhnik/yakv/README.md

 Performance comparison:

-Below are results (msec: smaller is better) of two benchamrks.
+Below are results (msec: smaller is better) of two benchmarks.

 SwayDB benchmark: insertion 1M records with 8 byte key and 8 byte value.